 - Aerial imagery can support findings, and verify trends predicted through other monitoring programs.
 For example, Gillette et al. (2015) showed that counting grouse leks using aerial thermal imaging was statistically equivalent to counts from a ground-based survey.
 On the other hand, Carr et al. (2012) found that FLIR imagery detected more caribou than other survey methods. - Aerial imagery can guide novel monitoring programs in areas when monitoring data are scarce or non-existent.
-For example, aerial imagery used to obtain an initial estimate on the size and distribution of a herd could guide the stratification patterns of subsequent aerial counts or aerial occupancy surveys (ref). - Thermal imagery is inappropriate for use where age\, sex\, and health o Carbon footprint is reduced (compared to manned surveys) because devices are small, lightweight, and often battery-powered.
+For example, aerial imagery used to obtain an initial estimate on the size and distribution of a herd could guide the stratification patterns of subsequent aerial counts or aerial occupancy surveys (ref).

-- data are the main focus of the survey, due to risk of insufficient resolution of images. - \It is worth noting that thermal and RGB footage have been used in combination in Ontario for age/sex stratification, though insufficient image resolution prohibits this from being a common practice.
+- Thermal imagery is inappropriate for use where age, sex, and health data are the main focus of the survey, due to risk of insufficient resolution of images. - It is worth noting that thermal and RGB footage have been used in combination in Ontario for age/sex stratification, though insufficient image resolution prohibits this from being a common practice.